The Ultimate Guide on Where to Stay in Singapore

 The Singapore River has been the centre of trade since modern Singapore was founded in 1819.
 The riverside streets were lined with warehouses and small riverboats would ferry goods from the large ships in the harbour to be stored in these warehouses.

-The focal point of the bay and renowned for transforming Singapore’s ever expanding skyline is Marina Bay Sands.
+The focal point of the bay and renowned for transforming Singapore’s ever-expanding skyline is Marina Bay Sands.

 This integrated resort boasts luxury accommodation across three imposing towers that have what looks like a boat balancing across the top.
 This is the crown jewel of the resort; a rooftop pool offering sweeping views across the city!

-Spend your evenings in some of the world’s finest eateries before heading to the casino, Marquee Nightclub or the Sands Theatre for some world-class entertainment.
+Spend your evenings in some of the world’s finest eateries before heading to the Casino, Marquee Nightclub or the Sands Theatre for some world-class entertainment.

 Located by the waterfront is Gardens by the Bay; a sanctuary away from the hustle and bustle of the city.
 Meander your way around lush green conservatives full of flowers from across the globe or lose yourself in a cloud forest.